10darts/documentation/reference/android/client/ibackgroundcustomnotificationloaderistener.rst

 .. java:method::  void customNotificationsReady(Bitmap bitmap)
    :outertype: INotifications.IBackgroundCustomNotificationLoaderListener

-   All asynchronous loading and manipulations done, remote views are ready to use
+   All asynchronous loading and manipulations done, remote views are ready to use.

-   :param bitmap: if provided this bitmap will be used in NotificationBuilder..setLargeIcon()
+   :param bitmap: if provided this bitmap will be used in NotificationBuilder.setLargeIcon()

 .. java:method::  void revertToStandardNotification()
    :outertype: INotifications.IBackgroundCustomNotificationLoaderListener

-   Loading failed and should fallback to standard notification
+   Loading failed and should fallback to standard notification.